 Toxic shock syndrome

-Toxic shock syndrome is very rare and occurs when staph bacteria enters the bloodstream and releases poisons.
-In some people these poisons can lead to organ and tissue damage.
-Toxic Shock Syndrome can affect anybody and can be associated with the use of tampons.
+Toxic shock syndrome is very rare and occurs when staph bacteria enter the bloodstream and release poisons.
+In some people, these poisons can lead to organ and tissue damage.
+Toxic shock syndrome can affect anybody but are most common in women when they are having their period.

 You may have Toxic shock syndrome if you are feeling very unwell and: